ooscargerman/Socket_chat_app/README.md

 # Socket_chat_app
-Made with ❤ by: Oscar &amp; DEV_Node
+Made with ❤ by: OscarG